galtproject/galtproject-docs/en/Whitepaper.md

 Property Owners can:
 - perform commercial opeations with property on Ethereum smart contracts;
 - unite in community of homeowners for self-governance;

+Property owner creates application in smart contract.

 ### Oracles
 If someone wants to create a token of land plot or building floor, there should be decentralized self-governed mechanism for checking property rights and geographic coordinates.
 In Galt Project this function perfom Oracles.
 They are independent economic agents, who approve new token creation for reward.
 Also they perform different operations: valuation, custodian service etc. Oracles have a deposit, which can be written of.